kairora/readme-generator/README.md

 ---
 ## Contributing
-If you would like to contribute some code to this project or debug and test for it, please shoot the creator an email at the email address below.
+If you would like to contribute some code to this project or debug and test for it, please shoot the creator an email using the email address below.

 ## Tests
 ~~~JS